Children learn best with hands-on experience in a rich environment. That sounds sophisticated, but it’s actually quite simple!

-When you sign up for a Monti Kids subscription, one of the first videos you receive explains how to set up your play space to best support your child’s learning at every stage of development.
+When you sign up for the Monti Kids® Program, one of the first videos you receive explains how to set up your play space to best support your child’s learning at every stage of development.

 Montessori toy shelves aren’t hard to find!
 Here’s what makes a toy shelf a Montessori-friendly shelf.